Why AI-Generated YouTube Scripts Sound Robotic (7 Ways to Fix It in 2025)

 1. Generic Corporate Language

 AI tools are trained on billions of web pages, including corporate blogs, press releases, and formal documentation.
-This means they default to phrases like:
+This means they default to robotic phrases like “In today's digital landscape,” “Leverage cutting-edge solutions,” “At the end of the day,” and “It's important to note that.”

 The fix: Real creators don't talk like LinkedIn influencers.
 They use conversational language, contractions, and speak like they're talking to a friend over coffee.